Toam10/Node-AppleSeeds/bank-api/README.md

 ## Bank Api project
-created using node.js and express
+Created using node.js and express

 ### how it works
 __________________